NetApp-openstack-dev/openstack-docs/source/operations/section_cdot-ops.rst

 ----------------

-Volume migration for Cinder has been available since the Havana release for clustered Data ONTAP and the Icehouse release for E-Series.
+Volume migration for Cinder has been available since the Havana release for ONTAP and the Icehouse release for E-Series.

-The volume migration feature of Cinder can be used to aid in the transition from Data ONTAP operating in 7-Mode to clustered Data ONTAP with minimal disruption.
-If you have volumes managed by Cinder on a Data ONTAP operating in 7-Mode storage system, you can configure the clustered Data ONTAP instance as a new backend in the Cinder configuration and leverage the migration feature to move existing volumes to the new backend and then retire the Data ONTAP operating in 7-Mode system.
+The volume migration feature of Cinder can be used to aid in the transition from ONTAP operating in 7-Mode to ONTAP with minimal disruption.
+If you have volumes managed by Cinder on an ONTAP operating in 7-Mode storage system, you can configure the ONTAP instance as a new backend in the Cinder configuration and leverage the migration feature to move existing volumes to the new backend and then retire the ONTAP operating in 7-Mode system.

 Once the two storage systems to operate with Cinder, please verify that